 Land in the RE2 Private Recreation zone, is proposed to have a minimum lot size of 20 hectares, a maximum height of buildings of 8.5 metres and no floor space ratio control.
 These development standards provide for the diversity of structures, development and activities that may be carried out in this zone.

-In summary, the Recreation Zones Review will inform the application of recreation zones (including land uses, lot size, height of buildings and floor space ratio controls) within the MidCoast LEP.
+In summary, the Recreation Zones Review will inform the application of recreation zones; land uses, lot size, height of buildings and floor space ratio controls within these zones, within the consolidated MidCoast Local Environmental Plan.

 Table of Contents